Hello all, Before I talk about how to identify impulse and corrections in Forex, I hope you are well and are enjoying your trades.

 These two most common mistakes are well explained in psychology books because the market is at all times driven by fear and greed.
 Greed makes people hold on to bad trades while fear makes people get out of good trades too early.

-Now to my topic on how to identify impulse and corrections.
-First lets look at the meaning of an impulse.
+Now to my topic on how to identify impulse and corrections in forex.
+First lets look at the meaning of the 2 main terms

 Impulse : In trading an impulse is defined as the strong move in a currencies/stock’s price coinciding with the main direction of the underlying trend.